Models as Approximations II: A Model-Free Theory of Parametric Regression: Mis-/Well-Specification of Regression Functionals

 {\bf Definition:~} {\em The regression functional $\Bthetadot$ is well-specified for $\PofYgivenX$ if

 for all acceptable regressor distributions $\PofX$ and~$\PofXprime$. }

-As indicated in Section~\ref{sec:preliminaries}, the term ``acceptable'' accounts for exclusions of regressor distributions such as non-identifiability when fitting equations, in particular perfect collinearity when fitting linear equations.
+The term ``acceptable'' accounts for exclusions of regressor distributions such as those due to non-identifiability when fitting equations, in particular, perfect collinearity when fitting linear equations (see Appendix~\ref{sec:assumptions}).

-{\bf Remark:} Importantly, the notion of well-specification is a {\em joint property} of a specific $\Bthetadot$ and a specific $\PofYgivenX$.
-A regression functional will be well-specified for some conditional response distributions but not for others.

-{\bf Caveat}: Any notion of well-specification represents an ideal, not a reality.
-Well-specification in any meaning of the term is never a fact; real are only degrees of misspecification.
-Yet, ideals are useful because they spell out the circumstances under which a lofty goal is perfectly realized.
-Here the goal is that measurements of the $Y|\Xvec$ association be independent of where in regressor space the observations are taken.
+{\bf Remarks:} \begin{itemize} \item Importantly, the notion of well-specification is a {\em joint property} of a specific $\Bthetadot$ and a specific $\PofYgivenX$.
+A regression functional will be well-specified for some conditional response distributions but not for others. \item The notion of well-specification represents an idealization, not a reality.
+Well-specification is never a fact, only degrees of misspecification are.
+Yet, idealizations are useful because they give precision and focus to an idea.
+Here, the idea is that a regression functional is intended to be a property of the conditional response distribution $\PofYgivenX$ alone, regardless of the regressor distribution~$\PofX$. \end{itemize}